strikersix23/sdk-tools/README.md

+aapt-cmake-build has been renamed to build-tools

+update android version to android-11

 Building android-sdk/build-tools, such as aapt aapt2 aidl zipalign ... which supports compiling with Termux.

 Termux needs to install aarch64 version of Linux.
 [TermuxArch](https://github.com/SDRausty/TermuxArch)